 Another variation of the aggressive fighter is the Muay Sok fighting style.
 Muay Sok (elbow) refers to fighters who like utilizing elbows in the fight.
 These fighters are often referred to as head hunters, and they have an uncanny ability to land elbow strikes in close range.

-Fighters like Lamsongkran Chuwattana and Muangthai are two fighters who excelled with elbow strikes Download the feeling of not eating.
+Fighters like Lamsongkran Chuwattana and Muangthai are two fighters who excelled with elbow strikes.
 If a fighter does not have good elbow defense, Muay Sok fighters can end fights by either elbow cut or elbow knockout.

 While these fighters can utilize all Muay Thai weapons proficiently, they are specifically known for their dangerous elbows.
 This gives them a psychological advantage over opponents who are worried about their faces getting cut up after the fight.